httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    8. If input_string is empty, return dictionary.
    9. Consume the first character of input_string; if it is not COMMA, fail parsing.
    0. Discard any leading OWS from input_string.
-   1. If input_string is empty, fail parsing.
+   1. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return dictionary (which is empty).